Program Information

 Application Deadline

-The application priority deadlines for the MD/PhD in Public Health combined degree program is as follows:
+The application priority deadlines for the MD/PhD in Public Health dual degree program is as follows:

-February 15: Acceptance deadline.
-Apply by February 15 to be considered for Fall admission of that year.
+December 1: Application deadline.
+Apply by December 1 to be considered for Fall admission of the following year.

 Application Contents

-If you are an incoming or an SOM student , submit each item below.
+If you are an incoming student or an SOM student, submit each item below.

 Please visit each department's PhD website for further information on requirements.
-Some courses in School of Medicine will be considered on a case by case basis for credit towards Public Health course work.
-Please discuss with the SPHTM department advisor.
+Some courses in the School of Medicine will be considered on a case-by-case basis for credit towards Public Health coursework.
+Please discuss with the applicable WSPH department advisor.

 Department | Application Deadline | Test Requirements | PHD Program Link |